Masterproject-Human-Drone-Collaboration/drone-implementation/README.md

 - Flask v2.1.0
 - Python v3.9.1

-# setup
+# Setup

 Initial setup

 - Install Python 3.9.X
 - Install Node.js
+- In a global admin CMD: npm install -g @vue/cli
 - Install VSCode
 - In VSCode, install the Prettier Extension
-- In vSCode, go to File -> Preferences -> Settings, search for editor: format on save and check it on.
+- In VSCode, go to File -> Preferences -> Settings, search for editor: format on save and check it on.
 Then, search for editor: default formatter and set the default formatter to Prettier

-Create a virtual environment:
+- Open the project folder with VSCode
+- Always make shure to set VSCode to LF and not CRLF! (you can see the option at the bottom of VSCode) Create a virtual environment:

 - Open an admin CMD in the project folder
 - cd server